voycey/cakephp-salesforce/README.md

 3. I haven't yet tested this with anything other than the Contact Object (It should work fine though)
 4. Feel free to submit pull requests - here are a few examples of things I'd like to implement / test
     1. Associations between native Cake Tables & API Tables
-    2. Tests (Most can probably be ripped from the core tests I assume)
+    2. Tests (Most can probably be ripped from the core tests I assume) - I don't plan to do many as to test properly would require access to the API.
-    3. Testing with all SObjects (currently I have only tested with Contact but from my experience with my version 2.x datasource this is usually enoguh to work with all SObjects)
+    3. Testing with all SObjects (currently I have only tested with Contact but from my experience with my version 2.x datasource this is usually enough to work with all SObjects)
     4. Efficiency increases.